Oslandia/SFCGAL_CI/website/docs/development.md

 ## Tests

 SFCGAL comes with different layers of tests.
-The SFCGAL_BUILD_TESTS CMake option allows you to build these tests.
+The `SFCGAL_BUILD_TESTS` CMake option allows you to build these tests.

+Note: Tests should run from within the build directory.
+If you have built in `Debug`, you must add `d` at the end of the binary name.

 - **Unit tests**: Test each feature independently with hand-crafted datasets that must cover every possible case.
-Run it with unit-test-SFCGAL.
+Run it with `test/unit/unit-test-SFCGAL`.
 - **Regression tests**: Consist of function calls with real or near-real datasets.
-Run it with standalone-regress-test-SFCGAL.
+Run it with `test/regress/standalone/standalone-regress-test-SFCGAL`.
 - **Garden test**: Inspired by the eponymous PostGIS test, it ensures that all combinations of parameters are acceptable for each function (i.e., no crashes occur).
-Run it with garden-test-SFCGAL.
+Run it with `garden-test-SFCGAL`.
 - **Style test**: Ensures the code is properly formatted before committing.
-Run the script test-style-SFCGAL.sh.
+Run the script `test-style-SFCGAL.sh`.
 - **Benchmark tests**: Measure the processing speed of SFCGAL algorithms.
-Compilation is available through the SFCGAL_BUILD_BENCH CMake option.
+Compilation is available through the `SFCGAL_BUILD_BENCH` CMake option.

+To list all known test run add the option `--list_content` to test binary.
+For example, `test/unit/unit-test-SFCGALd --list_content`.

+To run a specific test use the option `-t` with the test name retrieve above.
+For example, `test/unit/unit-test-SFCGALd -t 'SFCGAL_sfcgal_cTest/testEnvelope*'`.

 ## Valgrind